-Based on the latest assessment results, the Commission and MAFMC set the commercial quota at 18.38 and 17.34 million pounds for the 2017 and 2018 fishing seasons, respectively, and the recreational harvest limit at 5.5 and 5.21 million pounds, respectively.
+Based on the latest assessment results, the Commission and MAFMC set the commercial quota at 23.98 million pounds for the 2018 and 2019 fishing seasons and the recreational harvest limit at 7.37 million pounds.

 In May 2017, the Board approved Addendum XXIX.
 The Addendum shortens the length of the commercial scup summer period and extends the length of the winter II period.
 The Addendum was developed to allow for the better utilization of the commercial quota, which was under-harvested in recent years.
 The new quota periods are the following and have been implemented for the 2018 fishing season: Winter 1, January 1‐April 30 (120 days); Summer, May 1‐September 30 (153 days); Winter II, October 1‐December 31 (92 days).